 Now, do I speak like a native.
 Nee, I certainly do not.
 Do I still sound like I’m sneezing and dying at the same time when I pronounce Scheveningen?
 Why yes, I do.
 Am I improving every day?
 Absolutely yes.

-So with an exception of a small disclaimer in the next paragraph, here are the ‘5’ best ways of learning Dutch for free.
+So with the exception of a small disclaimer in the next paragraph, here are the six best ways of learning Dutch for free.

 A note on the free ways to learn Dutch:

-There a lot of levels involved in the process of learning Dutch, and even more levels on feeling completely comfortable speaking Dutch or any language that is not your native tongue.
-I’m not saying that if you use these alternatives you’ll be able to sing/know André Hazes’s ‘bloed zweet en tranen’ by heart.
+There a lot of levels involved in the process of learning Dutch, and even more levels on feeling completely comfortable speaking it or any language that is not your native tongue.
+I’m not saying that if you use these alternatives you’ll be able to sing/know André Hazes’s “bloed zweet en tranen” by heart.
 If you’re immigrating to the Netherlands and can afford lessons it is absolutely worth the effort.
 I’m saying that these practical exercises I used have allowed me to understand, read and speak Dutch in a way that:

 - I can engage in normal everyday Dutch conversations.